-British-based Australian Bill Levett (56) last competed at Badminton in 2016.
-Last year with Badminton entry Lassban Diamond Lad he was a member of the Australian squad for the WEG (individual) and the pair was third in the Bramham CCI3*.
+British-based Australian Bill Levett (59) last competed at Badminton in 2019 gaining 15th place with Lassban Diamond Lad one of his entries this year also.
+In 2018 the pair was a member of the Australian squad for the WEG (individual) and was third in the Bramham CCI3*.
+It will be a first at the level for Lates Quin who in August last year was the winner of the CCI4* at Millstreet.

-Bill who trains with Gareth Hughes and Ros Morgan, is a BE accredited trainer.
+Bill is a BE accredited trainer.
 He met his wife Jenny, a self-employed strategy consultant, in 2001.
-The pair runs a 15 horse competition yard and has 14-year-old twins, Joshua and Ursula.
+The pair runs a 15 horse competition yard and has 17-year-old twins, Joshua and Ursula.
 Joshua competes in BE affiliated eventing while Ursula competes in international vaulting.

 Lassban Diamond Lift